ddev/ddev/docs/developers/buildkite-testmachine-setup.md

 10. On Docker-for-windows systems, launch Docker.
 It will offer to reconfigure Hyper-V and do a restart.
 11. On Docker-for-windows, configured the C: and other drives as shared to docker.
 12. On Docker Toolbox systems, make sure that nested virtualization is enabled however you need to enable it.
-13. `git config --global auto.crlf false` - This makes everything be checked out as-is, with no text
+13. Edit /c/ProgramData/git/config to `autocrlf: false` and verify that `git config --list` shows only autocrlf: false.
 13. Reboot the machine and do a test run.

 ### macOS Test Agent Setup